 New Jersey Roads - CR 511

-The first shield that could be said to be on CR 511 North, just after Whippany Road diverges from Columbia Turnpike eastbound.
+The last shields on CR 511 SB.
+The first shield that could be said to be on CR 511 North is the one atop the page, just after Whippany Road diverges from Columbia Turnpike eastbound.

 Whippany Ave.
 (CR 622) WB, on its short way from NJ 10 to CR 511, second photo courtesy Greg Pniewski.
 For traffic coming from 10 EB, this is really the way to both directions of 511, so there should be a NORTH 511 with a right arrow.